betocostadev/RNative-Learning/README.md

 - **comp-overview**: React Native Basics overview including: Components, Flexbox, Events, and React most used Hooks like useEffect, useState, and useReducer.
 - **appfolio**: Course project to create a React Native Application with some simple screens.
 - **hookinator**: Course project focused on React Hooks and it's application in mobile Apps, simple Screen using useState, useEffect, useRef, and useReducer.
+- **contexnator**: Course project focused on React Context API and it's application in mobile Apps.

 #### Test apps